HomeMarketingIs Email Marketing Still Effective?

 Predictive RPR modelling lets you forecast the value of different strategies before implementation.
 Will increasing frequency to engaged subscribers improve or hurt RPR?
 Models can predict with 85% accuracy.

-The future of email marketing isn’t about revolutionary change – email’s been “dying” for 20 years, yet here we are.
-Instead, it’s about evolutionary improvements that make email more personal, more intelligent, and more integrated with our digital lives.
+The future of email marketing isn’t about revolutionary change.
+Email’s been “dying” for 20 years, yet here we are.
+Instead, it’s about steady improvements that make email more personal, more intelligent, and more integrated with our digital lives.

 Artificial intelligence will handle the heavy lifting of personalisation, but human creativity will still drive strategy.
-We’re already seeing AI write subject lines that outperform humans, but the intentional thinking about what to offer whom and when?
-That remains distinctly human.
+We’re already seeing AI write subject lines that outperform humans, but the deliberate thinking about what to offer whom and when remains distinctly human.

 Privacy-first marketing will become the only marketing.
 As regulations tighten and consumers become more privacy-conscious, brands that respect data and provide genuine value will thrive.
-The spray-and-pray approach is already dying; soon it’ll be completely extinct.
+The spray-and-pray approach is already dying; soon it’ll be gone entirely.

 Email will become more conversational.
 Two-way communication via email, powered by AI assistants, will let customers ask questions, modify orders, and get support without leaving their inbox.
 The line between email marketing and customer service will blur.